 Even though happiness is not always 100% within our control, we can always control a factor that is correlated to happiness: Gratitude!

 As shown by the previously discussed studies, being grateful is strongly correlated to happiness.
 So even though we can’t always choose to be happy, we can still choose to express gratitude.
 Even when things are looking down.

-A beautiful example of this comes from a post on Reddit a couple of months ago.
+A beautiful example of this comes from a post on Reddit from a couple of months ago.
 Something about this post really inspired me and got me thinking.
-I reached out to this anonymous Redditor straight away, asking if she'd be okay with me using her post as an example and she said yes!
+I reached out to this anonymous Redditor straight away, asking if she’d be okay with me using her post as an example and she said yes!

 Here is her story: